1. Scope of validity

 If image and sound recordings during a performance are carried out by persons authorised by the Berlin Opera Foundation, the patrons agree, by their presence at the performance, that their images and words may be recorded, and that they have no right to remuneration if these are broadcast or published.

 The Berlin Opera Foundation, its representatives and its employees accept no liability for damages of any kind suffered by patrons of its performance venues, except for those caused by malice or gross negligence.
 Liability for injury to life, limb and health remains unaffected, if the damages in question could ordinarily have been expected.

 13. Data privacy

-I herewith agree that the personal order data given below are recorded, processed and used by any artistic establishment of Stiftung Oper in Berlin (Deutsche Oper Berlin, Staatsoper Unter den Linden, Komische Oper Berlin and Staatsballett Berlin) for the purposes of customer service.
-Such data are used in our customer service work in order to provide important information to the patrons, benefiting them.
-I was informed that I can at any time revoke this agreement without prejudice.
-Stiftung Oper in Berlin affirmed that data privacy is absolutely ensured and that my data will not be transmitted to third parties.
+The personal order data can be collected, processed and used for the purpose of customer care by the Berlin Opera Foundation (Deutsche Oper Berlin, Staatsoper Unter den Linden, Komische Oper Berlin und Staatsballett Berlin) if the visitor has given his consent during the purchase process.
+Customer care is defined as taking measures intended to supply the customer with significant information and thus further provide the customer with specific benefits.
+The customer was informed that he can at any time revoke this agreement without prejudice.
+Berlin Opera Foundation affirmed that data privacy is absolutely ensured and that the data will not be transmitted to third parties.

 These General Terms and Conditions will come into force on 1st September 2017.
 At the same time, the General Terms and Conditions of the Berlin Opera Foundation valid up to that point will expire.

 Should any stipulation of these General Terms and Conditions be invalid, the legal validity of the remaining Terms and Conditions will remain unaffected.
 The Berlin Opera Foundation is neither prepared nor obliged to take part in dispute settlement procedures by any consumer dispute settlement authority.